SomethingNewUK/somethingnewuk.github.io/volunteer-roles.md

 * develop our own "shareable" to try and encourage people to share our message.

 Interested in this role?
 Let us know by e-mailing [info@somethingnew.org.uk](mailto:info@somethingnew.org.uk) with a little bit about you, any relevant experience and why you're interested.
 We **will** respond!

+## Events Co-ordinator

+One of our aspirations is to run regular local events.
+We also occasionally take part in events arranged by others and arranging this can be haphazard, causing us to miss opportunities.
+An events manager would;

+* help local supporters arrange, run and promote local meetups,
+* look out for relevant events, such as conferences or hustings, where we could send a representative,
+* recruit representatives to attend events,
+* work with the communications manager to promote our events and any events we attend.

+Interested in this role?
+Let us know by e-mailing [info@somethingnew.org.uk](mailto:info@somethingnew.org.uk) with a little bit about you, any relevant experience and why you're interested.
+We **will** respond!